vidianindhita/mood-jukebox-api/README.md

 Post a song in a playlist

 **PUT /api/player/play**
-Put isPlaying in the state to true
+Put isPlaying in the state to true, to play a song